-For example, let’s say you had £100 in a bank account and a box of Frosties cost £2 each, you would be able to buy 50 boxes today.
-20 years later, you will still have £100 in the bank (maybe slightly more due to the tiny bank account interest rates) but due to inflation frosties cost £4 per box.
+For example, let’s say you had £100 in a bank account and a box of Frosties cereal cost £2 each, you would be able to buy 50 boxes today.
+20 years later, you will still have £100 in the bank (maybe slightly more due to the tiny bank account interest rates) but due to inflation Frosties cost £4 per box.
 Now you can only buy 25 boxes.
 As you can see, whilst you haven’t lost money, the money you do have loses purchasing power.

 Investing your money is a commonly used method to protect yourself from this as your average investment returns exceed the inflation rate each year.

 Looking at our example of the S&P 500 above, the annualised average return over the past 90 years is 9.8% (Source here) which includes periods of time that were historically bad for stocks such as the 2008 financial crash in which the SP500 lost 37% in the year.
-This should tell us that even though the stock market may fluctuate up and down (sometimes dramatically), if investors stick to the buy-and-hold strategy over the long term, their wealth will grow year-on-year if the historical returns are anything to go by.
+This should tell us that even though the stock market may fluctuate up and down (sometimes dramatically), if investors stick to the buy-and-hold strategy over the long term, their wealth will grow year on year if the historical returns are anything to go by.

-If you use Vanguard to invest into the stock market, your investments are covered up to £85,000 by the Financial Services Compensation Scheme should the platform become insolvent.
+If you use Vanguard to invest in the stock market, your investments are covered up to £85,000 by the Financial Services Compensation Scheme should the platform become insolvent.
 Given Vanguard is one of the biggest names in investing, this scenario isn’t something I personally worry about but for other less established platforms, this may be a genuine concern.

 What is Vanguard and why is this platform a great choice to get started with?

-The Vanguard Group is an American investment Company with over $6 trillion assets under management and is the largest provider of mutual funds in the world.
+The Vanguard Group is an American investment company with over $6 trillion assets under management and is the largest provider of mutual funds in the world.
 The Company was founded by John Bogle in 1975 and is best known for its philosophy of low-cost, index-tracking investing.

-What’s interesting is that Vanguard offers both individual index-funds such as the hugely popular Vanguard Lifestrategy funds and has its own platform which allows investors to sign-up and invest into Vanguard products whilst paying low fees.
+What’s interesting is that Vanguard offers both individual index-funds such as the hugely popular Vanguard Lifestrategy funds and has its own platform which allows investors to sign-up and invest in Vanguard products whilst paying low fees.

 Up until recently, if UK investors such as you and I wanted to invest in Vanguard products, we would have to invest through a 3rd party broker or fund platform such as Hargreaves Lansdown.
 However, as of 2017, Vanguard launched its UK platform called ‘Vanguard Investor’ which allows investors to purchase Vanguard products through its own platform at notably low platform fees.